conda-forge/conda-forge.github.io/sphinx/src/maintainer/maintainer_faq.rst

 :ref:`(Q) <mfaq_contact_core>` **How can I contact conda-forge/core?**

-  When in an issue or PR, you can contact `conda-forge/core <https://conda-forge.org/docs/orga/governance.html#teams-roles>`__ by simply mentioning ``@conda-forge/core`` in a comment.
+  When in an issue or PR, you can contact :ref:`conda-forge/core <teams_roles>` by simply mentioning ``@conda-forge/core`` in a comment.
   If you don't receive an an answer after a couple of days, feel free to reach out to us via the public `Element <https://app.element.io/#/room/#conda-forge:matrix.org>`__ chatroom.

   .. note::

     Due to a GitHub limitation, this is disabled for new members.
-    In that case, you can ping core using the bot command `@conda-forge-admin, please ping conda-forge/core <https://conda-forge.org/docs/maintainer/infrastructure.html#conda-forge-admin-please-ping-conda-forge-team>`_.
+    In that case, you can ping core using the bot command :ref:`@conda-forge-admin, please ping conda-forge/core <cfa_please_ping_cf_team>`.

-  In case your issue is longer or you would like to contact us privately, feel free to reach out to us via the options listed `here <https://conda-forge.org/docs/orga/getting-in-touch.html>`_.
+  In case your issue is longer or you would like to contact us privately, feel free to reach out to us via the options listed at :doc:`/orga/getting-in-touch`.

 .. _mfaq_abandoned_feedstock:

 :ref:`(Q) <mfaq_abandoned_feedstock>` **A feedstock has been abandoned and I would like to take over maintenance.**

   A  feedstock is generally considered abandoned when the maintainer isn't around anymore and doesn't merge new PRs or answer any issues.
-If that is the case, you can add yourself to the team by using the `@conda-forge-admin, please add user @username <https://conda-forge.org/docs/maintainer/infrastructure.html#conda-forge-admin-please-add-user-username>`__ command.
-If the maintainer doesn't merge it after roughly a week, :ref:`contact conda-forge/core<mfaq_contact_core>` to have it merged.
+If that is the case, you can add yourself to the team by using the :ref:`@conda-forge-admin, please add user @username <cfa_please_add_user>` command.
+If the maintainer doesn't merge it after roughly a week, :ref:`contact conda-forge/core <mfaq_contact_core>` to have it merged.
 Once added, you have full rights to the feedstock and can continue its maintenance.

   .. note::